nguye800/ECE461-Phase2-Model-Manager/README.md

 ## Lambda Containers & Deployment

-- All Lambda functions (upload, download, metadata) now share the same container image defined in `dockerfiles/Dockerfile.lambda`.
+- All Lambda functions (upload, metadata) now share the same container image defined in `dockerfiles/Dockerfile.lambda`.
 The entry point defaults to `upload.lambda_handler`, but the handler can be overridden per-function when configuring the Lambda in AWS.
+The image installs only the runtime dependencies listed in `lambda-requirements.txt` to keep builds fast; local development can continue using the broader `dependencies.txt`.
 - The workflow `.github/workflows/deploy-lambdas.yml` builds the image once, tags it three times (`upload-latest`, `download-latest`, `metadata-latest`), and pushes the tags to ECR (`ece461/function-containers`).
 Uncomment the final steps if you want the workflow to call `aws lambda update-function-code` automatically after a push.
 - To hook a Lambda into API Gateway:
   1. Point the Lambda to the corresponding ECR image tag.